cascadiaquakes/cvm-tools-book/usage/parameter_file.md

 #### Delimiters

-Define the delimiter group that contains delimiters that are used to separate data columns in both input and output files.
+Define the delimiters that are used to separate data columns in both input and output files.
+The value assigned to **data** represents the characters that separates columns in your data file.
+If your file is space-delimited, leave the **data** value blank.
+The **geocsv** represents the delimiter to use to separate the GeoCSV data columns.

 ```
 > delimiter